 What is lymphocytic plasmacytic gastroenteritis?

-While most dogs with lymphocytic plasmacytic gastroenteritis are middle-aged, this disease has been diagnosed in dogs as young as 8 months.
-The signs and symptoms can vary in intensity and frequency, but generally, dogs exhibit signs of disease intermittently at first, with the frequency of episodes increasing over time.
+While most cats with lymphocytic plasmacytic gastroenteritis are middle-aged, this disease has been diagnosed in cats as young as 5 months.
+The signs and symptoms can vary in intensity and frequency, but generally, cats exhibit signs of disease intermittently at first, with the frequency of episodes increasing over time.

 What are the signs of lymphocytic plasmacytic gastroenteritis?

-Diarrhea is the most common symptom in most dogs, but vomiting occurs when the stomach is most affected.
-Other possible signs include loss of appetite and blood in stool and/or vomit.
+Diarrhea is the most common symptom in most cats, but vomiting occurs when the stomach is most affected.
+Other possible signs include loss of appetite, long-term weight loss, and blood in the stool and/or vomit.